Akrivus/BlockParty/README.md

 Block Party allows the player to summon magical NPCs which act in various ways to gain the player's affection, such as farming, killing mobs, etc.

 ## Instructions
-Player creates a gate and a shimenawa to summon the partyer into existence.
+Player creates a gate and a shimenawa to summon the npc into existence.